amire2000/amire2000.github.io/_posts/mini_projects/turtlesim/2019-11-22-turtlesim-hello.md

 # LAB
 - Create package
-- Run turtlesim and control it with keyboard
+- Run turtlesim and control it using keyboard teleop
 - View topics and messages
 - `remap` topics

 # Install